 To enable this manual switching, either a separate control cable can be laid to the master switch (which is very costly or even impossible in an existing building).
 Or a radio technology is used, which in turn can lead to an increase in electromagnetic radiation within the building.
 And this is exactly where we come in with our master switch system, which we have developed over many years.
 We use a radio signal coded according to the EnOcean standard at 868 MHz, which is harmless to building biology.
-This low frequency has a very good moult penetration and is harmless because the radio signal is only forwarded when the transmitter is activated.
+This low Frequency is the number of occurrences of a repeating event per unit of time.
+It is a physical measurement that is important for describing periodic processes, such as vibrations.
+More has a very good moult penetration and is harmless because the radio signal is only forwarded when the transmitter is activated.
 The transmitter itself works without batteries and is based on kinetic technology.
 Pressing the switch briefly generates sufficient electrical voltage to transmit a control signal via radio to the master switch system (= EnOcean functional principle explained simply).

 Please note: Within an EMF-shielded room, this EnOcean also reaches its technical limits of functionality.
-If this is to be combined, i.e. a faraday cage with a master switch, it is essential to obtain building biology advice and discuss the project via our hotline.
+If this is to be combined, i.e. a The faraday cage is an enclosure made out of a conductive material that acts as an electric shield.
+More with a master switch, it is essential to obtain building biology advice and discuss the project via our hotline.

 EnOcean Standard, a small detail makes a big difference!